aio-libs/aiohttp/docs/client.rst

    Response cookies contain only values, that were in ``Set-Cookie`` headers of the **last** request in redirection chain.
-To gather cookies between all redirection requests you can use :ref:`aiohttp.ClientSession
+To gather cookies between all redirection requests please use :ref:`aiohttp.ClientSession
    <aiohttp-client-session>` object.